 Traps and bait left out where curious kids might find them could end up with their fingers in the poison and ingest it without realizing what they’re doing.
 Traps can snap shut on little fingers and toes and cause intense pain and breakage.

 Pets often find things like poison interesting.
 They go by smell and things that humans know are poison seem attractive to dogs and cats.
-A good example outside of pest control is antifreeze, which human beings know is poisonous, but tastes and smells sweet to dogs.
-Other chemicals are also attractive and they might eat bait and chemical sprays that can be fatal to them or make them sick.
+A good example outside of pest control is antifreeze.
+While human beings know is poisonous, it tastes and smells sweet to dogs.
+Other chemicals are also attractive to them.
+Eating bait or chemical sprays can be fatal to them or make them sick.

-Dogs and cats attracted to the bait in traps could end up causing serious harm to sensitive noses and jaws or on their paws.
-You might save a few bucks trying to do the pest control yourself, but end up spending hundreds of dollars on veterinary bills.
+Dogs and cats attracted to the bait in traps could end up causing serious harm to sensitive noses, jaws, or paws.
+You might save a few bucks doing pest control yourself, but end up spending hundreds of dollars on veterinary bills.

 There are numerous dangers to your property when you deal with pests.
 There are numerous stories of people who, for example, attempt to get rid of spiders using flames that set the entire house on fire.
 Chemicals used improperly can damage wood, fabrics and some may be flammable.